liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/04-mapping-contact-data.markdown

 ![Figure 2: Creating new data model fields is easy.](../../images/new-contact-field.png)

-When you’re done mapping the data, click the *Done* button.
+When you're done mapping the data, click the *Done* button.
 Congratulations on mapping contacts from your data source to your Analytics Field contact model.

 Once you've mapped your contact data and finished adding your data sources, you